Chipboard/RandomLightshot/README.md

 # RandomLightshot
-get random images from lightshot
+get random images from prnt.sc

 I am not responsible for any of the content you find.
 Use at your own rist.